-MoneyGram, Ria, and Western Union all offer same currency transfers around the world from the USA.
-Your beneficiary can then collect the funds you send from a transfer branch location nearby, often within minutes.
+MoneyGram, Ria and Western Union all offer same currency transfers around the world from the U.S. Your beneficiary can then collect the funds you send from a transfer branch location nearby, often within minutes.

 How long do transfers take to arrive?

 This varies according to the transfer company, transfer method and where you are sending the money.
 Transfers can be as quick as a few minutes or take as long as multiple business days.

 I want to send funds from France to Germany – what currency will I need to send?